-This AIF contains certain "forward-looking statements" and "forward-looking information" which reflect the current expectations of management regarding our future growth, results of operations, performance and business prospects and opportunities.
-Except for statements of historical fact, certain information contained herein constitutes forwardlooking statements.
-The words "may", "could", "would", "will", "believes", "intends", "anticipates", "projected", "estimated", "exploring", "likely", "expected", "continuous", "strategy", "projected", "developing", "potential" and words and expressions of similar import, are intended to identify forward-looking statements.
-Such forward-looking statements include but are not limited to statements under "Risk Factors" in this AIF.
-These statements reflect Westaim's current beliefs with respect to future events and are based on information currently available to the Company.
-Forward-looking statements involve significant known and unknown risks, uncertainties and assumptions.
+This AIF contains certain "forward-looking statements" and "forward-looking information" which reflect the current expectations of management regarding the Company's future growth, results of operations, performance and business prospects and opportunities.
+Except for statements of historical fact, certain information contained herein constitutes forward-looking statements.
+The words "may", "could", "would", "will", "believes", "intends", "anticipates", "projected", "estimated", "exploring", "likely", "expected", "continuous", "strategy", "projected", "developing", "potential" and words and expressions of similar import, are intended to identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
+Such forwardlooking statements include but are not limited to statements under "Risk Factors" in this AIF.
+These statements reflect Westaim's current beliefs with respect to future events and are based on information currently available to the Forward-looking statements involve significant known and unknown risks, uncertainties and assumptions.
 Many factors could cause the Company's actual results, performance or achievements to be materially different from any future results, performance or achievements that may be expressed or implied by such forwardlooking statements including, without limitation, those listed in the "Risk Factors" section of this AIF.
 Should one or more of these risks or uncertainties materialize, or should assumptions underlying the forward-looking statements prove incorrect, actual results, performance or achievements could vary materially from those expressed or implied by the forward-looking statements contained in this AIF.
 These factors should be considered carefully and undue reliance should not be placed on these forward-looking statements.
 Actual results could differ materially from those estimates.
 Although the forward-looking statements contained in this AIF are based upon what the Company currently believes to be reasonable assumptions, Westaim cannot assure that actual results, performance or achievements will be consistent with these forward-looking statements.
 Other than as required by applicable law, Westaim disclaims any intention or obligation to review, revise or update any forward-looking statement, whether as a result of new information, future developments or otherwise.
 All forward-looking statements are expressly qualified by this cautionary statement.
 Although Westaim has attempted to identify important factors that could cause actual actions, events or results to differ materially from those described in forward-looking statements, there may be other factors that cause unanticipated actions, events or results.
 There can be no assurance that forwardlooking statements will prove to be accurate, as actual results and future events could differ materially from those anticipated in such statements.
 The reader is cautioned not to place undue reliance on forward-looking statements.